rodjuncode/daft-pulse/README.md

 * Double click to **RESET**.

 ## Wishlist
 * I need to work on a separate branch to customize the code, so it can look more like the original idea of the video.
-The master branch keeps a general code;
+The master branch will keep a general code;
 * ~~I want to add more controls to the published sketch, so people can play with it;~~
 * ~~This sketch needs COLORS;~~
 * The default styles for buttons and controls don't amuse me.
 Maybe fooling around with the CSS file to make them look like the p5js.org page would be a nice idea;